adonisjs/v5-docs/content/api/orm/decorators.md

 }
 ```

-## `afterFind`
+---

+### afterFind
-The `afterFind` decorator registers the function to be invoked after the find operation.
+You can use the `afterFind` decorator to define a hook that runs after finding the row from the database.

-The after find hook receives the model instance as the only argument.
+The hook receives the model instance as the only argument.

 ```ts
 import { afterFind, BaseModel } from '@ioc:Adonis/Lucid/Orm'